 There are two easy ways to use this salt free Italian seasoning to make low sodium pizza.
 The first is to combine this blend with the other ingredients dough before combining.
 To try it, I suggest you take a look at my low sodium pizza dough recipe.

-The second is to use it for pizza sauce.
-It’s the same as pasta sauce.
-You just need to follow the recipe if it calls for Italian seasoning, or substitute the herbs listed with it.
-You can try it with my easy low sodium pizza sauce.
+The second is to use it in pizza sauce.
+This is the same principle as pasta sauces.
+You just have to follow the recipe if it requires Italian seasoning or replace the required herbs with the same volume of that seasoning.
+You can try this with my easy low sodium pizza sauce recipe.

 Roasted vegetables